Get a property report and suburb profile for any property in Mango Hill

 Mango Hill rental market trends

-The rental market in Mango Hill has experienced moderate growth, with house rents increasing by 3.2% over the past year to $650 per week, while unit rents have seen a more significant rise of 7.7% to $560 per week.
-This suburb continues to attract renters and investors alike, thanks to its appealing lifestyle and proximity to key amenities.
+The rental market in Mango Hill has experienced moderate growth, with house rents increasing by 4.0% over the past year to $650 per week, while unit rents have risen by 5.1% to $520 per week.
+This steady growth reflects the suburb's appeal, driven by its family-friendly environment and proximity to key amenities, making it an attractive option for both renters and investors.

 Suburbs near Mango Hill